 - diced chives or green onion, to garnish (optional)

 - Add a steamer basket to the Instant Pot.
 Add the garlic, cauliflower and water.

 - Seal the lid and turn the steam valve to the sealing position.

 - Set Instant Pot to pressure cook/manual, high pressure.
 Set the cook time for 2 minutes.

 - The Instant Pot will take about 10 minutes to come to pressure, and then will start counting down the cook time.
-As soon as it beeps to let you know the cook time has finished, carefully quick release the pressure by using the handle of a long spoon (I use a wooden spoon) to turn the steam valve to venting.Tip: Quick release can be messy– the vent will shoot some liquids out with the steam.
+As soon as it beeps to let you know the cook time has finished, carefully quick release the pressure by using the handle of a long spoon (I use a wooden spoon) to turn the steam valve to venting.Tip: Quick release can be messy-- the vent will let loose some liquids with the steam.
 Lay a kitchen towel over the top to keep your kitchen clean.

 - Wait for the steam to escape and the pin to drop down.
 Then, carefully remove the lid.